joshbegley/nyt-latest/README.md

 `The fire, in Carson, Calif., on Sept.
 30, consumed beauty and wellness products and sent chemicals into a nearby waterway, the authorities said.
 Thousands complained about the stench.`\
 https://nytimes.com/2021/12/05/us/carson-california-warehouse-fire-stench.html?searchResultPosition=2

-**O’Neil, Hodges and Miñoso Are Among Six New Hall of Famers**\
+**Baseball’s ‘Court of Appeals’ Adds Six New Hall of Famers**\
-`A pair of committees asked to review candidates from previous eras elected Buck O’Neil, Gil Hodges, Minnie Miñoso, Tony Oliva, Jim Kaat and Bud Fowler.`\
+`A pair of old-timers committees corrected previous snubs, electing Buck O’Neil, Gil Hodges, Minnie Miñoso, Tony Oliva, Jim Kaat and Bud Fowler.`\
 https://nytimes.com/2021/12/05/sports/baseball/buck-oneil-gil-hodges-hall-of-fame.html?searchResultPosition=3

 **What We Learned From Week 13 in the N.F.L.**\